somebeaver/Lowrider.js/README.md

 events been triggered, new inner HTML would've been inserted, and we would've lost `<zoo-fish>`'s name property.

-### Hooks

-Hooks are called by Lowrider.js when certain lifecycle events happen.
-Hooks should always be `async` functions, or if not, must return a `Promise`.
-Have the hook return false to stop rendering the component.

-For each lifecycle event, there is a hook.

-1. **`onSpawn`**
-  - Use the onSpawn() hook to perform the component's initial setup.
-  - Example tasks: registering event handlers or mutation observers on itself;
-    initial component setup.
-  - **Do not** insert inner HTML, do not look downward in the DOM, do not perform expensive tasks.
-  - **Do** keep this hook as lightweight as possible.
-2. **`onBuild`**
-  - Use the onBuild() hook to perform the heavy lifting of the component's rendering process.
-This step is skipped when the component is loaded with cached internals, which allows the app to maintain component state between DOM insertions and removals.
-  - Example tasks: fetching remote data; big loops.
-  - **Do not** initialize new internal properties.
-  - **Do** overwrite inner HTML on each build.
-3. **`onLoad`**
-  - Use the onLoad() hook to perform after-build tasks and to interact with child HTML and components.
-This hook should be designed to work with the component in any state, as the component may have been loaded with cached contents.
-  - Example tasks: manipulating inner HTML.
-4. **`onRemoved`**
-  - Use the onRemoved() hook to react to a removal event.
-The removal cannot be stopped.
-The component will be removed from the DOM and from memory.
-Does **not** trigger when the user closes the browser.
-  - Example tasks: removing event listeners.

 ### Slow Operations in the Build Step

 Components often need to fetch data from an API or local storage, which can add